 You can't appeal the decision because you disagree with it, but you can challenge the decision if you think there was important evidence that the reporter misunderstood or didn't take into account.

-If you want to challenge Scottish Ministers' decision:
+If you want to challenge a reporter's decision:

 - the appeal to the Court of Session must be submitted within 42 days (6 weeks) of the date of the decision